EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Options (Heartbeat Sounds Fade): fDuration - duration for the sound fading in seconds iEasingFunction - which easing function will be applied to the volume
+    - 0: None
+    - 1: OutSine
+    - 2: OutCirc
+    - 3: InOutSine
+    - 4: InOutCirc
+    - 5: OutQuart
+    - 6: InOutQuart
+    - 7: OutCubic

 bArmorSoundsPlayIn3D
 Play armor foley sounds in 3D when in 3rd person.

 bSortPipboyRepairMenu
 Sort the pipboy repair menu.

+bDisableStealthEffectInPipboy
+Disable the invisibility effect from stealth boys etc. while the pipboy is open.

+bBarterShowCapsChange
+Show the final caps after a transaction beside player/merchant caps.
+Options (Barter Show Transaction Caps): iMode - display mode
+  - 0: show { current -> final } for the caps display
+  - 1: show the final caps display and adjust the text brightness

+bCompanionsDontUseAmmo
+Don't remove ammo from companions when they fire weapons.

+bAmmoBurstCaseCountFix
+Give a chance to earn multiple ammo casings from weapons that use more than 1 ammo per shot.

+bReallocateSkillPointsOnLevelup
+Allow reassigning all skill points when leveling up.

+bUseWeaponRepairKitsInRepairMenu
+Show repair kits in the weapon repair menu.
+Options (Use Repair Kits In Repair Menu): sRepairText - text to display instead of 'Repair' if you only have repair kits

+bStrengthAffectsAllThrowables
+Make the fThrowingStrengthPenalty gamesetting also affect grenades and mines.

+bMapRemembersPosition
+Remember the last viewed position in the Map Menu.
+Options (Remember Map Position): bSavePersistent - remember the map position for each save

+bMapRecenterHotkey
+Add a hotkey to recenter the map menu.
+Options (Map Recenter Hotkey): iEasingTimeMS - duration of the recenter movement iEasingFunction - which easing function will be applied to the movement
+    - 0: None
+    - 1: OutSine
+    - 2: OutCirc
+    - 3: InOutSine
+    - 4: InOutCirc
+    - 5: OutQuart
+    - 6: InOutQuart
+    - 7: OutCubic

+bMapLocationDisplayDistance
+Show the distance or time to the hovered location marker in the Map Menu.
+Options (Map Extra Marker Info): iDisplayMode - display mode
+  - 0: Meters
+  - 1: Feet

+bBarterAffectsRepairCosts
+Scale NPC repair prices based on your barter skill and perk modifiers.
+Options (Barter Affects Repair Costs): fCostBase - base cost fCostMult - price decrease per barter point fCostMin - minimum multiplier

+bContainersShowEquippedAmmo
+Show the 'equipped' square beside equipped ammos in containers.

+bQuantityMenuRespectsCompanionCarryCap
+Limit the quantity menu max count when transferring items that would overburden a companion.

+bDialogueKeepVoiceActingNotes
+Display the voice acting notes e.g. {afterthought} in dialogue.

 ----------------
 [Hotkeys]